abstracthat/sitelightning.co/source/content/_includes/home.md

 There is also a `settings.styl` file for site wide variables and a `main.styl` file to collect all the styles.

 ### Stylus Mixins
 [Stylus Lightning](https://github.com/abstracthat/stylus-lightning) mixins are included.
-You also have the very nice stylus library, [Axis](http://axis.netlify.com/).
-It includeds many useful mixins so have a look at their [docs](http://axis.netlify.com/).
+You also have access to [Axis](http://axis.netlify.com/).
+It includes many useful mixins so have a look at their [docs](http://axis.netlify.com/).

 #### [Media Queries](/documentation/media-queries-made-simple/)
 Media queries are handled by [Rupture](http://jenius.github.io/rupture/).
 I've tweaked the breakpoint slices and variable names which you can see in `settings.styl`.